-There are many different images of Jesus in people's minds, but the Scriptures forcefully assert both the humanity and the deity of our Lord and our Study Text reinforces these facts.
-Some see Jesus in the Christmas image of a baby in a manger; others think of Him as a good man who taught many valuable lessons in morality; still others see Him mainly as a kind of superhuman; a godlike figure, who has a startlingly otherworldly, brilliant and shining appearance and who wields tremendous power.
+There are many different images of Jesus in people's minds, but the Scriptures forcefully emphasize both the humanity and the fact that Jesus is our Lord and God.
+Some see Jesus in the

+Christmas image of a baby in a manger; others think of Him as a good man who taught many valuable lessons in morality; still others see Him mainly as a kind of superhuman; a godlike figure, who has a startlingly otherworldly, brilliant and shining appearance and who wields tremendous power.